Step 1: Sign Up

 Step 5: Click File, "Save for Publishing".
 This will create a MOBI file in the directory you specify

 The file is now ready to import into Amazon KDP.
 If you installed Kindle Previewer you can click Book Preview, "Create Book Preview".

 Open Amazon KDP and click "+Kindle eBook".
 Follow the prompts and upload the MOBI file that you created in Kindle Kids Book Creator.
 Add the book details and publish your Kindle eBook.

 Step 4: Creating a paperback

 For printed paperbacks you will need a wrap-around cover with a front, spine and back.
 The dimensions need to be exact or Amazon will reject the book cover.
 Amazon have a downloadable cover template which makes the process much easier.
 Plug in the trim size, page count and paper colour and Amazon will work out the rest.
 Downloading the template is the best way to ensure the required dimensions are met.
-Your illustrator will create the artwork based on the template.

 For the inside pages, Amazon requires an additional 3mm added to the width and 6mm to the height to allow the images to stretch to the edge of the page.
 The inside pages will need to be reworked to fit the new dimensions and exported as a PDF with single pages and no bleed.

 Once you have the wrap-around cover and reworked inside pages, you are ready to upload the book on Amazon KDP.
 Log into Amazon KDP and press "+Paperback".
 Select the relevant options and "Bleed (PDF only)", which works the best for most PDF files we work with.
 Preview the book and you're done.
-Once approved, you can link the paperback to your Kindle eBook with the ... menu and order some copies for yourself.
+Once approved, you can link the paperback to your Kindle eBook with the ... menu and order some 'author copies' for yourself.